 \subsection{Variational Autoencoder}

-Considering $x$ as data and $z$ as its latent representation involved during the data generation process, a Variational Autoencoders (VAE) is a \textit{probabilistic} generative model consisting of two main components: a probabilistic \textit{decoder}, defined by a likelihood function $p_\theta(x|z)$, with parameters $\theta$, that generates new data from a latent variable $z$, and a probabilistic $encoder$, defined as a posterior distribution $q_\phi(z|x)$, with parameters $\phi$, that approximates the intractable true posterior $p_{\theta}(z|x)$.
+Considering $x$ as data and $z$ as its latent representation involved during the data generation process, a Variational Autoencoder (VAE) is a \textit{probabilistic} generative model consisting of two main components: a probabilistic \textit{decoder}, defined by a likelihood function $p_\theta(x|z)$, with parameters $\theta$, that generates new data from a latent variable $z$, and a probabilistic $encoder$, defined by a posterior distribution $q_\phi(z|x)$, with parameters $\phi$, that approximates the intractable true posterior $p_{\theta}(z|x)$.

-To admit inference, VAE training simultaneously optimize both the parameters $\theta$ and $\phi$ while learning the marginal likelihood of the data in the following generative process:
+To admit inference, VAE training simultaneously {optimizes} both the parameters $\theta$ and $\phi$ while learning the marginal likelihood of the data in the following generative process:

 where $\log{p_\theta(x|z)}$ can be defined as:

 where $D_{KL}(\cdot)$ stands for the \textit{Kullback–Leibler} (KL) divergence and $p(z)$ is the prior distribution over the latent variables $z$ \cite{burgess2018understanding}.
 Notice that KL divergence quantifies the difference between two probability distributions $q$ and $p$.
 Due to the non-negativity of the KL divergence, the term $\mathcal{L}(\theta,\phi;x,z)$ is called \textit{Evidence Variational Lower Bound} (ELBO) on the marginal likelihood and it can be written as below: